thiippal/abulafia/README.md

 ## Pre-defined interfaces

 Define crowdsourcing tasks in your executable Python file by creating one or many of the task objects listed below.
 They all take arguments `configuration`, which is the path to the correct YAML configuration file, and `client`, which should be your Toloka client.

+You can define additional task interfaces using the `CrowdsourcingTask` class.
+The current task interfaces can be found in `src/abulafia/task_specs/task_specs.py`.

 ### ImageClassification